ayox/react-kl-talk-hooks/OUTLINE.md

         - some reason why not : https://kentcdodds.com/blog/usememo-and-usecallback
         - showcase child re-render for functions.
     - useMemo:
-        - show an example of high preformance calculaetion.
+        - show an example of high performance calculation.
         -
     - useReducer
-        - How to use it to slowely re-write classes.
+        - How to use it to slowly re-write classes.
         - show the car selector using : https://css-tricks.com/getting-to-know-the-usereducer-react-hook/ and reducer animation https://css-tricks.com/understanding-the-almighty-reducer/
         - show case the usage of accessing the previous state, with example from here: https://adamrackis.dev/state-and-use-reducer/
         - show example of useReducer with calculate the tax income form ??